John Bartmess's Chemistry Homepage

 taking on new undergrad researchers.

-Negion 2K24: The Sept 2024 update is now posted.
+Negion 2K24: The Dec 2024 update is now posted.
 Both the executable program and the documentation have been updated since Jun 2021.
-I hope to have a txt file version posted by the end of Sept 2024.
+I hope to have a txt file version posted by 1 Jan 2024.

 Link to Exact Mass of the Elements project for